 There are so many great exercises for back pain—from core work to yoga to tai chi.
 Ultimately, though, what matters most is that you find an activity you love and engage in regularly.

 When you’re exercising—and throughout your day—take the time to practice good posture.
 Good posture does more than keep your spine in healthy alignment—it helps prevent spinal injury.
 Proper posture supports the spinal muscles that keep you upright.
 Practice good posture now, and your spine will support you for years to come.

 While everyone will experience some mobility loss as they age, people are made to walk their entire lives (barring any disease or disability that prevents it).
 Protecting your mobility takes care and conditioning, just like an exercise routine.

 Dr. Benjamin Bjerke specializes in cervical (neck) and lumbar (low back) minimally invasive spine surgery.
-He trained with the combined Neurosurgery and Orthopedic Surgery Fellowship at Mayo Clinic and is a spine surgeon for Reno Orthopedic Clinic.
+He trained with the combined Neurosurgery and Orthopedic Surgery Fellowship at Mayo Clinic and is a spine surgeon with BoulderCentre for Orthopedics.